 5) how Chinese laws discard discriminatory commercial hurdles for imported reading materials, sound recordings intended for electronic distribution, and films for theatrical release, and in particular, how the laws avoid: improperly and discriminatorily limiting distribution for imported newspapers and periodicals to "subscriptions"; limiting such materials and other reading materials to Chinese wholly state-owned enterprises; and limiting the distributor of such reading materials to a State-owned publication import entity particularly designated by a government agency; and whether this discriminatory censorship regime with respect to online music violated China's General Agreement on Trade in Services (GATS) commitments, this was not a "green light" for the Chinese government to continue its discriminatory censorship practices.
 China's discriminatory regime is unfair and highly suspect under WTO rules.
-Promulgation of the September 2009 Circular on Strengthening and Improving Online Music Content Examination only exacerbated and complicated the issue by putting into place a censorship review process premised on an architecture ruled to be in violation of China's GATS commitments, namely, that only wholly-owned Chinese digital distribution enterprises may apply for censorship approval.
-The Circular violates China's WTO commitments under GATS to provide nondiscriminatory market access for foreign suppliers of sound recording distribution services; it violates China's Accession Protocol commitment to authorize trade in goods by any entity or individual.
+Promulgation of the September 2009 Circular on Strengthening and Improving Online Music Content Examination only exacerbated and complicated the issue by putting into place a censorship review process premised on an architecture ruled to be in violation of China's GATS commitments, namely, that only wholly-owned Chinese digital distribution enterprises may apply for censorship approval.51 The Circular violates China's WTO commitments under GATS to provide nondiscriminatory market access for foreign suppliers of sound recording distribution services; it violates China's commitments on trade in goods under the General Agreement on Tariffs and Trade 1994 (GATT); and it violates China's Accession Protocol commitment to authorize trade in goods by any entity or individual.
 China must revoke or modify the Circular to avoid making the country subject to an immediate challenge at the WTO.
 A set of newly amended Measures on the Administration of Importation of AV Products (2011), introduced a new definition for the term "publication of audio-video product" to include "dissemination via Information Network."
 As a result, the Measures impose an additional, duplicative, and possibly confusing layer of censorship on online music.